OpenDroneMap/docs/source/arguments.rst

                         can help improve geometric undistortion.
 By default the application tries to determine a lens type from the images metadata.
 						Default: auto
-  --max-concurrency <positive integer>
+  --radiometric-calibration <string>
+                        Set the radiometric calibration to perform on images.
+                        When processing multispectral images you should set this option to obtain reflectance values (otherwise you will get digital number (DN) values). [camera] applies black level, vignetting, row gradient
+                        gain/exposure compensation (if appropriate EXIF tags
+                        are found). [camera+sun] is experimental, applies all the corrections of [camera] and additionally
+                        compensates for spectral radiance registered via a downwelling light sensor (DLS) taking in consideration the angle of the sun.
+Can be set to one of: [none, camera, camera+sun].
+Default: none --max-concurrency <positive integer>
                         The maximum number of processes to use in various processes.
 Peak memory requirement is ~1GB per thread